- IBM has been tolerating SAP’s false statements around HANA for several years, most likely promoted by its SAP consulting practice not to fight back.

 HANA Equals Complexity, Cost & Disruption?

-All three of these items are true and is covered by Brightwork in various articles.
+All three of these items are true and are covered by Brightwork in various articles.

 - The complexity of HANA is covered in Does HANA Actually Have a Simplified Data Model?